 Today's sightseeing is around 8 hours in total.
+This day is at altitude.

 From Ollantaytambo board the panoramic Vistadome train to travel through the mountainous landscapes to the small town of Aguas Calientes in approximately 1 hour and 40 minutes.